At a glance

 Propylene oxide is an epoxide — like ethylene oxide but with a methyl group — and shares the ring-strain reactivity that makes epoxides such useful building blocks.
 Its single largest job is feedstock chemistry: reacted (polymerized) to build polyether polyols.
 In the United States, about 58% of propylene oxide goes into polyurethane polyols, with most of the remainder making propylene glycol and glycol ethers.
 When people talk about "the polyol" in polyurethane, propylene oxide is usually where it started.

 IARC classifies propylene oxide as Group 2B — possibly carcinogenic to humans — on the basis of sufficient evidence in experimental animals and inadequate evidence in humans; the available human studies were confounded because the workers were also exposed to ethylene oxide.
-Peer-reviewed — IARC Monograph 60 The U.S. National Toxicology Program lists it as reasonably anticipated to be a human carcinogen, and it is an eye and respiratory irritant.
+Regulatory — IARC Monograph 60 The U.S. National Toxicology Program lists it as reasonably anticipated to be a human carcinogen, and it is an eye and respiratory irritant.
 Regulatory — NTP, EPA

 How it relates to the bedroom